lindazha0/lindazha0.github.io/README.md

 *Note: You must remove the `site.` prefix, and each variable name (after the `github.`) should be indent with two space below `github:`.*

 For more information, see [the Jekyll variables documentation](https://jekyllrb.com/docs/variables/).

-## Roadmap

-See the [open issues](https://github.com/pages-themes/minimal/issues) for a list of proposed features (and known issues).

-## Project philosophy

-The Minimal theme is intended to make it quick and easy for GitHub Pages users to create their first (or 100th) website.
-The theme should meet the vast majority of users' needs out of the box, erring on the side of simplicity rather than flexibility, and provide users the opportunity to opt-in to additional complexity if they have specific needs or wish to further customize their experience (such as adding custom CSS or modifying the default layout).
-It should also look great, but that goes without saying.

 ## Contributing